The Wicked + The Divine: The Pantheon

 Every Recurrence, 12 separate gods/goddesses reincarnate into bodies of any gender.
 Lucifer has had the most reincarnations, appearing five times in the issues and six altogether.
 Minerva has appeared five times; Baal, The Morrigan, Dionysus, Inanna, Set, and Woden have appeared three times, and Amaterasu, Mimir and The Norns have appeared twice, with every other god/goddess having at least one known reincarnation.
 The 2010s Recurrence features the mysterious appearance of a 13th goddess, Persephone.
 However, it was shown during the 1920s Recurrence that Persephone also appeared, her head having been removed prior or during the events of the Recurrence.
 None of the other gods seemed to recognize her, which indicates either she has been killed immediately by Ananke in the past, or has been hidden by Ananke from the other gods.
 It has since been revealed that Minerva is not a proper god, automatically created shortly before the next Recurrence begins and working with Ananke the whole time.
 Thus Persephone is the proper 12th member.

 Ananke appears to act along with the Pantheon, serving as their representative to the public, but is also outside of them.
 Unlike the others she is not a teenager and has aged, but still is able to function.
 She functions almost as a parent, and reveals that she gave up her divinity during an earlier cycle of The Recurrence to protect future members of The Pantheon.
 Although she is stern with the deities who are resurrected, she seems to have a genuine maternal connection to them, saying that she will miss them before she kills them, and crying after she does so.
 It is revealed she, working with Minerva, has been removing the heads of gods in the previous cycles in order to prevent the coming of the Darkness by completing a ritual using the intact heads of four gods.
-The gods who have had their heads removed previously do not remember having it occur in past Recurrences, as Inanna, the Morrigan and Lucifer of the 2010s cycle had their heads removed in each of their prior incarnations, but do not flee when Ananke has attempted to remove their heads in the case of Inanna and Lucifer.
+The gods who have had their heads removed previously do not remember having it occur in past Recurrences.